 Suicide is a major public health concern.
-Over 41,000 people die by suicide each year in the United States.
-More than twice as many people die by suicide each year than by homicide .
+Over 41,000 people die by suicide each year in the United States; it is the 10th leading cause of death overall.
 Suicide is tragic.
 But it is often preventable.
 Knowing the risk factors for suicide and who is at risk can help reduce the suicide rate.

 Who is at risk for suicide?

 Suicide does not discriminate.
 People of all genders, ages, and ethnicities can be at risk for suicide.
 But people most at risk tend to share certain characteristics.
 The main risk factors for suicide are: